NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Vicious Snares.md

 **Prerequisites** expert in Crafting; Snare Crafting
 * * *
-You've learned how to create traps that cause greater injuries.
-You deal an additional 1d6 precision damage with damaging snares you craft.
+You deal an additional 1d6 precision damage with damage snares you craft.
 This increases to 2d6 additional precision damage if you're legendary in Crafting.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*